October 10th 2018

 10 ways negative feedback can help your career

-Turn a negative into a positive with these top tips for giving criticism a more constructive spin
+Turn a negative into a positive with these top tips for giving criticism at work a more constructive spin

 Confidence at work can be a fragile thing.
 Considering the amount of time and care we spend trying to meet our deadlines, researching, drafting and re-drafting and trying to be a good colleague, boss and/or leader, it’s completely understandable why it's so hard not to take negative feedback personally rather than professionally.